Online doctors for quitting smoking: Your virtual lifeline

 - They enable people to quit without breathing in harmful toxins, tar and carbon monoxide that come from burning tobacco.

-- Many programs combine treatment with behavioural support to achieve higher success rates.
+- Many programs combine management with behavioural support to achieve may assist in achieving cessation goals.

 Are they safer than smoking?